brentcroft/drawbridge/README.md

 A shutter plugs into a service and takes over the service's clients and suppliers:

  - When a supplier fails a client request the shutter is notified.
- - The shutter checks the availability of any notified suppliers and put the service into recovery, closing it's clients, to avoid taking more requests.
+ - The shutter checks the availability of any notified suppliers and may put the service into recovery, closing it's clients, to avoid taking more requests.
  - The shutter creates a task to check and recover delinquent suppliers until none exist.
  - When sufficient suppliers are available the clients are opened and traffic resumes.